-You’ve plugged in all your lectures, added engaging videos, designed a beautiful sales page, and now you are ready to sell.
+You’ve plugged in all your lessons, added engaging videos, designed a beautiful sales page, and now you are ready to sell.
 This is where Teachable shines.

 Teachable’s affiliate marketing and student referral tools make getting the word out about your course easy.
 Incentivize existing students to refer your digital product to friends to earn discounts.
 Even better, enlist the help of other influential creators as affiliates to promote your products.
 Offer affiliates a percentage of revenue from any sale resulting from their promotional efforts.

 Another great monetization tool in Teachable is “order bumps.”
-Order bumps allow you to add additional product(s) to the checkout page so students can purchase complementary products with a single click.
+Order bumps add additional product(s) to the checkout page so students can purchase complementary products with a single click.
 Creators can increase their overall revenue with upsell offers.

 Although Teachable doesn’t have a complete email marketing tool, you can send emails to students directly on the platform.
 The platform also integrates with several third-party email providers and analytics tools to streamline your online business marketing.